 Network Client Computers connect to the TOE to submit print jobs to the TOE using the Printer Job Language (PJL) interface.
 They can also receive job status from the TOE using PJL.
 The PJL interface connection is protected using IPsec.

-The [CCECG] in chapter 5 Configure the printer in section IPsec describes how to properly configure the TOE to allow a single Administrative Computer and one or more Network Client Computers.
+The [CCECG] section IPsec describes how to properly configure the TOE to allow a single Administrative Computer and one or more Network Client Computers.

 PSTN